Restaurant Food Costs: Your Complete Guide

 Manage Restaurant Inventory with an Iron Fist

 Taking inventory is never exciting; it’s yet another time-consuming process that takes you away from creating delicious plates and a hospitable environment.
-However, inventory management can make or break food costs.
+However, restaurant inventory management can make or break food costs.

 How many times have you ordered from vendors and wound up throwing half of the perishables away by the end of the week because you ordered more than what you could store or sell?
 And what about the occasions when inventory was incorrect or off, and you were forced to buy smaller quantities at a higher price—or even send a staff member to a local grocery to pick up an emergency supply?